libsabl/patterns/patterns/record.md

 2. [Relations](#cached-relations)
 3. [Initializers](#initializers)

 [Attribute modes](#attributes-and-mutability) communicate and enforce the circumstances in which attribute values may be **set or updated**.
 [Relations](#cached-relations) provide consistent mechanics for caching and retrieving related records.
-[Initializers](#initializers) provide a consistent patterns for updating the internal state of a record when loading attribute values or related objects from an external data source.
+[Initializers](#initializers) provide a consistent pattern for updating the internal state of a record when loading attribute values or related records from an external data source.

 ### Attributes and mutability